Virginia Beach neighbors seek to save the monarch butterfly

 VIRGINIA BEACH, Va. — The monarch butterfly population has dropped by nearly 90 percent in the last 20 years.

-Not only are we seeing less of the beautiful bugs, but butterflies, like bees, are pollinators, so they do a lot of good for all of us.
+Not only are we seeing less of the beautiful insects, but butterflies -- like bees -- are pollinators, so they do a lot of good for all of us.

-But the population is getting a little boost from Thorougood Drive in Virginia Beach.

 “A year ago my husband gave me a present of two caterpillars and a milkweed bush,” said Robinson.